ChapelStudios/hp-api/DDB.HealthCycle/ddb.healthcycle.client/README.md

+# HealthCycle Client project

+## This is a Default Project
+This is the scaffolded client from the React and ASP.NET core project template.
+I have intentions of using this API to make a little dungeon crawler minigame for my website, www.chapelstudios.dev - which is in the middle of an overhaul.

+No code has currently been implemented in this project.

+The initial template README.md follows.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.